google/ansicolor-dart/README.md

 Easy to disable for production, just set `color_disabled = true` and all codes will be empty - no re-writing debug messages.

+Note: `color_disabled` is a gobal variable for all pen colors.

 Example
 ------
 Note: Be mindful of contrasting colors.
 If you set "bright white" foreground and don't adjust the background, you'll have a bad time with lighter terminals.